How To Get Into Airport Lounges On Your Next Trip

 Before I share exactly how to get into airport lounges, I think it’s important for you to know what they are.

-Believe it or not, up until a few years ago, I didn’t really know what I was missing.
+Believe it or not, up until six or seven years ago, I didn’t really know what I was missing.
 I wandered through airports, overpaying for mediocre food and drinks.
 Then, I jockeyed for an uncomfortable seat near the gate and waited for my plane to board.
-So, I can bet that a lot of you don’t realize what you’re missing out on, either!

-What Are Airport Lounges
+What Are Airport Lounges?

 Sometimes, as I am heading into or exiting airport lounges, I pass by people and wonder just how many people have no idea what is on the other side of that door.
 Or, maybe they think they are only for the elite.
-But, they’re more accessible than you think.
+But they’re more accessible than you think.

-Most major airports have at least one airport lounge, and many can have a dozen or even more.
-But they aren’t all the same!
 The majority of airport lounges have comfortable sitting areas, work tables, bars, and buffets.
 Some even have family rooms, private pods for taking calls, showers, and even spa services!

 Terrace at the Atlanta Centurion Lounge